srujanaputtagunta/srujanaputtagunta.github.io/_posts/2015-05-05-Information Security-Intro.md

 ---
 layout: post
-title: Information Security - why is it important and what we need to know
+title: Information Security - Why is it Important and What We Need to Know
 comments: true
 image:
   feature: sample-image-5.jpg